-In addition to the Rights above, we have issued 40,000 Series B Preferred Shares, representing 99.5% of the aggregate voting power of our total issued and outstanding share capital, net of treasury shares, as of February 29, 2024 to an entity controlled by Mr. Panagiotidis.
+In addition to the Rights above, we have issued 40,000 Series B Preferred Shares, representing 99.5% of the aggregate voting power of our total issued and outstanding share capital, as of March 4, 2025 to an entity controlled by Mr. Panagiotidis.
 See "-Our Chairman and Chief Executive Officer, who may be deemed to beneficially own, directly or indirectly, a majority of our outstanding common shares and 100% of our Series B Preferred Shares, has control over us" and "Item 10.
 Additional Information-B. Memorandum and Articles of Association."